By Christoff Prinsloo & Maretha Prinsloo on December 13, 2019

 A person’s stylistic preferences can be magnified by certain personality and environmental factors as well as value orientations.
 An example is the Reflective style, which may indicate a level of caution, a risk avoidant personality trait, internalised cultural values or possible exposure to high risk or punitive environments where mistakes are not tolerated.
 Certain stylistic tendencies are also reinforced or adopted in certain educational and work environments.
 Examples include the highly analytical requirements of certain financial and scientific career fields, or the creative, intuitive, at times even random, ideas-oriented approaches required by arts and, to some extent, the social sciences.
 Preferences for the application of particular styles, can thus be rooted in cognitive “values” or habitually applied metacognitive criteria.
 Included are the tendencies to strive for accuracy; the habit to suppress reactive responses in favour of being reflective; or the tendency to create certainty by approaching tasks in an ordered and structured manner.

 Other than the information processing constructs, such as Exploration, which indicates effectiveness of processing, cognitive styles such as the Explorative Style, may merely indicate the tendency to explore irrespective of the effectiveness involved.
-Typical cognitive styles which fall into this category include the Explorative, Structured, Reflective, Random or Trial-and-Error and Memory styles.
+Typical cognitive styles which fall into this category include the Explorative, Structured, Reflective, Random or Trail-and-Error and Memory styles.
 The Intuitive and Analytical styles can partly be grouped into this category as well.

 However, the Logical, Integrative, Holistic and Learning styles, presuppose effectiveness of approach.
 These styles also involve dealing with complexity in an “inclusive” and metacognitively aware manner.
 Again, the Analytical and Intuitive styles can to some extent be added into this category.